cs340-25/news/Preliminary.md

         - Start by [**forking** the students repository](https://github.com/cs340-25/students)
 1. [**Clone**][ref-clone] the repository to your computer (git clone https://github.com/yourGHid/students)
 1. Introduce yourself via a netid.md file (do not create netid.md, but replace netid by your own netid in all lowercase).
 Please provide at least one sentence on your background and one sentence on your interests.
+Please make sure it makes it clear what kind of class project you would like to participate in.
 For example,

 ```
 netid: audris